mamonu/mamonu.github.io/_pages/01_about.md

   - NLP
   - Python (especially functional programming on python)
   - Graph Databases.
 Graph/Network Theory
-  - Clustering methods.
+  - Clustering methods
+  - ...
 And projection methods to bring info into 2d!
-  - Visualization (mainly web based interactive but also 3D based!!)
+  - Visualization (web based/interactive but also 3D based!!)
   - Testing (from unit to integration to end-to-end).
-I love pytest and its plugins
-  - profiling and finding ways to run code faster (a remnant from my C++ days!)
+  - Profiling and finding ways to run code faster (a remnant from my C++ days!)
   - Lisp-family functional languages such as Clojure
   - Functional Languages in general